SWoto/RideAPI/README.md

 ```

 This will present its network settings and, in it, it's ip.

+Another option, as easier, is to user the postgres service name, same used in the docker-compose file.

 ## Migrate (Alembic)
 Always set the enviroment variable to use all the blueprints. **Remember to remove it latter.**